The Five Fox Festival in Japan: Controversy

 According to the band, anyone who was unable to meet the requirements for attendance would be refused admittance to the show.
 The restrictions received a mixed response, with some considering it a potential innovation for concert tours in the future, or fascinating due to a potential culture gap.
 Others, particularly international audiences who won tickets via lottery, complained that it was unfair to be barred from shows due to not being in the correct age range.
 Fans have also found the age range set for the Silver Fox Festival, specifically for elementary school students and adults above the age of sixty, unusual.

 Broadcast and recording

 The shows on October 14 and October 15, 2017 were recorded and set to stream via Wowow on April 14, 2018.
 Five shows from The Five Fox Festival in Japan and one from Big Fox Festival in Japan have been recorded and released as "The One" fanclub-exclusive box sets in early 2018.

-Set list

-This setlist is representative of the show on August 30, 2017 in Osaka, Japan at Zepp Osaka Bayside.
-It does not represent all dates throughout the tour.